Genentech/SIGnature/docs/index.rst

 Generate attributions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:mod:`signature.signature` also provides tools to generate attribution scores on new data that can be integrated with out existing scores.
+:mod:`signature.signature` also provides tools to generate attribution scores on new data that can be integrated with our collection of annotated datasets.

 .. image:: _static/generate_image.png
     :width: 75%